simula/model-zoo/README.md

 ### Deployment

-After the PR has been approved and merged, the changes must be propagated to the server at <modelzoo.simula.no>.
+After the PR has been approved and merged, the changes must be propagated to the server at http://modelzoo.simula.no/.
 Either an admin will do this for you, or you can request admin access by submitting the IT support [form](https://sites.google.com/a/simula.no/support/).